 [ ] Find a photo of the graduate for your custom party invitations.
 Try to get them in the mail with about three weeks to spare.

-THREE WEEKS before party
+THREE WEEKS before the graduation party

 [ ] Assemble food and drinks menu/grocery list.